EliAndrewC/l7r/setting/l7r.md

 ### Matsu Chokoku

-In addition to being a hero of the Lion clan, Chokoku is a local hero to the Damasu in particular, for it was he who defeated Tsume Koreshiba in the Sunset Blade Trials - without him, the province of Suruga would have been required to have been sold to the Crane clan, as per the terms of the peace treaty.
+In addition to being a hero of the Lion Clan, Chokoku is a local hero to the Damasu in particular, for it was he who defeated Tsume Koreshiba in the Sunset Blade Trials - without him, the province of Suruga would have been required to have been sold to the Crane Clan, as per the terms of the peace treaty.

 Chokoku is also a hero of the southern front of the war, and helped Matsu Agetoki wage a nearly successful siege of Kyuden Kakita.
 Agetoki was forced to pull his forces back as part of a contest in Imperial Winter Court - after the final contestants of the Bowman's Wager were narrowed down to himself and Doji Kuwanen, they made a significant wager regarding the permanent surrender of a province currently held by the Crane against Agetoki ordering an immediate withdrawal before the springtime if peace were not declared.
 Agetoki's loss strengthened the Crane negotiating position in the peace summit, though Chokoku has remained staunchly in favor of his friend, who did as any warrior should, taking risks and pitting his skill against that of his enemy.